Albert Belle

-Albert Jojuan Belle (born August 25, 1966), formerly known as Joey Belle, is an American former Major League Baseball outfielder who played from 1989 to 2000, most notably for the Cleveland Indians.
+Albert Jojuan Belle Jr. (born August 25, 1966), until 1990 known as Joey Belle, is an American former Major League Baseball outfielder who played from 1989 to 2000, most notably for the Cleveland Indians.
 Known for his taciturn personality and intimidating stature, Belle was one of the leading sluggers of his time, and in 1995 became the only player to ever hit 50 doubles and 50 home runs in a season, despite the season being only 144 games.
 He was also the first player to break the $10 million per year compensation contract in Major League Baseball (MLB).

 Belle was a five-time All-Star and Silver Slugger.
 He retired with a .295 career batting average, and averaged 37 home runs and 120 runs batted in (RBIs) per season between 1991 and 2000.
 He is one of only 10 players in MLB history to have nine consecutive 100-RBI seasons.

 Early life

 Albert and his fraternal twin, Terry, were born on August 25, 1966, in Shreveport, Louisiana, the son of Albert Belle Sr., a high school baseball and football coach, and Carrie Belle, a former math teacher.
 He attained the rank of Eagle Scout in the Boy Scouts of America.
 Belle attended Huntington High School in Shreveport, where he was a star baseball and football player, a member of the National Honor Society, and vice president of the local Future Business Leaders of America.
 He graduated sixth in his high school class and made the all-state baseball team twice.
 In 1984, he was selected to play for the US in the Junior Olympics, in which the U.S. won a silver medal.
 He played outfield and pitched, winning one game.
 After graduation, Belle accepted a baseball scholarship to Louisiana State University.